CoderDojo-Content/Project-Design-Meta-Sushi/en/solving-problems.md

 2. # Define
- Once you have had a nice chat with your user it's time to take all the information you gathered and try to sort it into something useful.
-Read through your notes and look for these two key things:
+ Once you have gathered plenty of information it's time to sort it out and make sense of it all.
+The purpose of this step is to take what you have learned and figure out what problem you will be trying to solve with your project.

+ Grab a highlighter or a different coloured pen and read through your notes, looking for connections and things that jump out at you as important.
+Underline stuff, circle things, draw connecting lines, and write down a couple of **needs** and **insights**:

  ### Needs
  Things that the person needs.
-What are they trying to do?
+There could be just one, or there could be many!
+What is the user trying to do?
 Why do they need to do it?

  ### Insights
  Extra information you've discovered that might help you when you start coming up with your solution.

- {%callout heading="Highlighters at the ready!"%}Grab a highlighter or a different coloured pen and {%endcallout%}
+ Then, **define a problem statement**.
+Write down specifically what the purpose of your project is.
+What problem will it solve?
+Who will you be solving a problem for?
+This time you are looking for **_your_ point of view**.

+ {%callout heading="Be precise"%}This step is all about <b>focus</b>.
+Your project will be much more useful if you have a clear idea of what you want it to do and why before you start!{%endcallout%}